Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Under the hood

 This section considers the implementation nuances of Pauli propagation such as choices of data structures and high-performance optimisations.
 We will both motivate \ppjllink's implementation choices and propose further generalisations relevant to the framework.

-While this section may be unsettling to some, fret not.
 The goal of a high-level library like \ppjl{} is to abstract many of the technical complications away, freeing users from worrying about low-level optimizations.
-Nevertheless, this section will lift the veil to the challenges under the hood; to the realities of data structure design, memory management, control flow, parallelisation and compilation.
-Such considerations are ordinarily the nuisance of the classical computer scientist, though they are essential in the development of high-performance simulators like \ppjl{}.
+This section will lift the veil to some of the challenges under the hood: the choice of suitable data structures, memory management, control flow, parallelisation and compilation.
+Such considerations are essential in the development of high-performance simulators like \ppjl{}.

 \begin{glossarybox}[label={box:glossary}]{CS jargon} Explaining the internal engine of Pauli propagation requires using language from the computer science (CS) community.
 This box clarifies several such terms used below.